Our therapists are all fully certified and very experienced.

 Introduced to Craniosacral therapy in 1998, she was amazed by the profound changes this gentle technique initiated.
-She completed her Craniosacral therapy training in 1999.
-From that point on Craniosacral therapy became her passion and the main focal point of her practice.
+She completed her Craniosacral therapy training with the Upledger Institute in 1999.
+From that point on Cranial sacral therapy became her passion and the main focal point of her practice.
 She has also completed training in Zen Shiatsu Therapy (1992), Reiki (1996), Acupuncture (1997), Registered Massage Therapy (2007) and Suikodo (2007).

-Her dedication to personal growth and self-awereness has led her to help empower people throughout their recovery process whether from pain or trauma.
+Her dedication to personal growth and self-awareness has led her to help empower people throughout their recovery process whether from pain or trauma.
 She has over the years helped her clients find improved strategies to navigate the stressful demands of daily life and find the stillness within that allows the body to harmonize itself at its very core.
 Her practice includes clients of all ages, from infant through to the elderly.

 True to her creative nature in her spare time Emmanuelle enjoys knitting, cooking, drawing and riding her bike.